 - · customer-managed use control - · vendor-managed use control per-seat license.
 In License Use Management, a license used to enable client/server applications that are constructed for multiple-server solutions.
 Assignment of a per-seat license to an application client is permanent.
 Unused application client licenses are kept in a central repository, which all the application servers share.
 They also share a central list of application clients that have an assigned license.
 If an application client connects to multiple application servers, only one license is assigned to it.

 product ID.
-In License Use Management, a number that identifies a vendor licensed software product.
-By means of product IDs, the license server can distinguish between products from the same vendor.
+In License Use Management, an integer that identifies a vendor's licensed software product; by means of product IDs, the license server can distinguished among products of the same vendor.

 R